 ALL ABOUT ME

 I also love to travel.
 In fact, I no longer have a home.
-Instead, I travel the world indefinitely with my husband, writer Michael Jensen, living in a different city ever few months as we both work on our different projects.
+Instead, I travel the world indefinitely with my husband, writer Michael Jensen, moving to a new country every few months.
 You can follow our "digital nomad" journey at Brent and Michael Are Going Places.

 I also sometimes write plays.
 I adapted Geography Club into a stage play, which has now been produced all over the country.
 (If you’re involved with a theater and want a copy of the script, or my other gay teen script The Starfish Scream, contact me.)

-Oh!
-Recently, I even wrote a song.
+I recently even wrote a song.
 Check out the song I wrote (and sang!) for a recent book.
 (But keep your expectations low.
 I'm not really a songwriter, and I'm definitely not a singer, especially without the help of AutoTune.)

 RUSSEL MIDDLEBROOK: THE FUTON YEARS

 My husband and I have no permanent home.
 Instead, we continuously travel the world, even as I keep writing my books and screenplays.
-Above is a map of our journey so far.
+Below is a map of our journey so far.

 Learn more at Brent and Michael Are Going Places.